 Daisy Girl Scout Uniform:

 Daisy Girl Scouts can wear the Girl Scout Daisy Membership Pin which is a special pin just for Daisies and is a symbol of being part of the Girl Scout Movement.
 They can also wear the blue Girl Scout Daisy tunic or the Daisy sash over a white shirt.
 On the front of the Daisy tunic or sash, Daisy Girl Scouts can display their Girl Scout pride by wearing their blue Daisy membership stars and their yellow Troop number.
 To show that they are an American Girl Scout, Daisies can wear the American flag patch as well as the Girl Scouts of the USA membership patch and Girl Scouts of Nassau County council patch.
-In addition, girls can place Learning Petals and participation patches on the front of Daisy tunics and Daisy sashes or in a scrapbook.
-Click to view a chart which shows how to wear the Girl Scout Daisy insignia.
+In addition, girls can place Learning Petals and participation patches on the front of Daisy tunics or Daisy vests.

 How to Join